csteed/eden/README.md

 # Exploratory Data analysis ENvironment (EDEN)
 ====

-**EDEN** is an interactive visual analytics tool for exploring quantitative multivariate data.  **EDEN** is written in Java and runs on Mac OS X, Windows, and Linux operating systems. **EDEN** is developed and maintained by the Oak Ridge National Laboratory (ORNL) Computational Data Analytics Group (CDA).
-The lead developer is Dr. Chad A. Steed (http://csteed.github.com/).
+**EDEN** is an interactive visual analytics tool for exploring quantitative multivariate data.  **EDEN** is written in Java and runs on Mac OS X, Windows, and Linux operating systems. **EDEN** is developed and maintained by the [Oak Ridge National Laboratory](http://www.ornl.gov) [Computational Data Analytics Group](http://cda.ornl.gov).
+The lead developer is [Chad A. Steed](http://csteed.github.com/).

 If you are using **EDEN** for your work, we would greatly appreciate you citing the following paper: